neerajtiwari360/COVID19_India_Realtime_Visualization/README.md

 COVID19 cases,  Real-time visualization,  State wise, District wise

 Meanwhile when the cases of COVID19 are raising regularly in India.
 Here .ipynb file will give the better visualization of all cases in India, Statewise and District wise.

+The data is taken by the government website https://www.covid19india.org/